 So, while carrots might give us beta carotene aplenty, they're not the best source of vitamin A.

 Imagine fueling your car with apple juice instead of gasoline – it doesn’t make much sense, right?
-The same applies here; getting enough retinol strictly from vegetables is like expecting fireworks when there isn't enough spark.
+The same applies here; getting enough retinol strictly from vegetables is not realistic.

 Genetic Factors in Vitamin A Conversion